Shortcuts

 Jess walked in front with me following behind.

-There were openings on both sides, sometimes so close they were almost next to each other, sometimes hundreds of feet apart.
-Some were just gaps in the hedge too overgrown to see into, others had doors and gates.
-A white picket; a door thick with iron studs like a dungeon; a simple red door with a grinning cast iron demon as a knocker.
+There were openings on both sides, sometimes so close they were almost touching, sometimes hundreds of feet apart.
+Some were just gaps in the hedge, too overgrown to see into; others had doors and gates.
+A white picket; a door thick with iron studs like a dungeon; a simple red door with a grinning cast-iron demon as a knocker.
+It was sticking its tongue out and its grotesque wink knotted my stomach.

 “We’ll reach the Seagate soon,” Jess said.
 “You can look through that one.”

-“We’re here,” she said ten minutes later.
+“We’re here,” she said, ten minutes later.

-“What’s to stop you opening any door and just looking through?”, I asked.
+“What’s to stop you opening any door and just looking through?”
+I asked.

 She paused for a moment, then shook her head.

-“Have you ever..,” I asked.
+“Have you ever…?”
+I asked.

 …